dev-protocol/ctraderOpenAPI/README.md

 This is a C++ Open API 2.0 client template for those dont want to use C# or Java examples.
 It was compiled in Debian 9 with g++ compiler.

+Copy the headers to protobuf folder after install the dependencies: cp include/*.h /usr/include/google/protobuf

-Define your credentials in src/credentials.h
+Also define your credentials in src/credentials.h

 # Dependencies
 apt-get install libssl-dev libprotoc-dev